hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Content Ideas for June.None.rst

 **Explanation and Improvements:**

-1. **Placeholder Function:** The code now includes a placeholder function `get_content_ideas` that mimics a potential function in the missing Python code, to demonstrate proper testing. **Replace** this with your actual function when the Python code is available.
+1. **Placeholder Function:** The code now includes a placeholder function `get_content_ideas` that mimics a potential function in the missing Python code, to demonStarte proper testing. **Replace** this with your actual function when the Python code is available.
 2. **Comprehensive Test Cases:** Includes tests for valid, invalid (different month), `None` input, and empty string input.
 Adjust the assertion in `test_get_content_ideas_valid_input` to match the structure of your actual function's return.
 3. **Clear Assertions:** Uses assertions like `assert actual_ideas == []` for better readability and clarity in test cases.
 4. **Robust Error Handling:**   The `test_no_code_provided` function is crucial.
 It prevents the test suite from failing silently if no Python code is given.